grizzlysmit/gzz-goto/README.md

 add this to your rc.elv

- - these two lines are optional if you have done the epm:install above then  this is redundant but if you want your rc.elv to be portable then add them anyway
+ - these four lines are optional if you have done the epm:install above then  this is redundant but if you want your rc.elv to be portable then add them anyway

 ```elv
 use epm